Volunteer allowance: Everything you need to know in 2025 | vostel.de

 What are the requirements for the volunteer allowance?

-1. Secondary occupation: The activity may only take up one third of the time taken up by the main occupation.
+- Secondary occupation: The activity may only take up one third of the time taken up by the main occupation.
 The general rule is 14 hours a week.
 Incidentally, this also counts if you do not have a main job.

-2. Voluntary: The activity may not be regularly paid, but must be carried out voluntarily.
+- Voluntary: The activity may not be regularly paid, but must be carried out voluntarily.

-3. Non-profit: Non-profit means that the activity is aimed at selflessly promoting the general public in material, spiritual or moral terms.
+- Non-profit: Non-profit means that the activity is aimed at selflessly promoting the general public in material, spiritual or moral terms.
 You can find more details in Section 52(2) of the German Fiscal Code (AO)

 What should I bear in mind with regard to tax?

-There is the so-called basic tax-free allowance, which states that annual income up to a limit of €11,604 (2024) is not taxed for singles.
-For married couples, this corresponds to €23,208.
+There is the so-called basic tax-free allowance, which states that annual income up to a certain limit is not taxed.
+For the year 2025, this basic tax-free allowance has been raised to €12,096 (see Federal Ministry of Finance).
 The honorary allowance is not added to this amount, but can be received in addition.
-However, it must also be declared in the tax return.
+It must, however, also be declared in the tax return.

 Where in the tax return do I have to declare the lump sum for voluntary work?